-Candidates for the one-year certificate must complete at least 30 credits as specified for their curriculum (see pages 97-191), including at least 15 resident credit hours of course work offered by SCCC, with a cumulative grade point average of not less than 2.0, both cumulatively and in their major field of study.
+Candidates for the one-year certificate must complete at least 30 credits as specified for their curriculum, including at least 15 resident credit hours of course work offered by SCCC, with a cumulative grade point average of not less than 2.0, both cumulatively and in their major field of study.
 Resident credits specifically exclude advanced placement, challenge examination, CLEP, portfolio, and all categories of transfer credit.